four weeks in Costa Rica

 This isn’t a fixed itinerary - just how the trip unfolded for us.

-Starting point: Animal Rescue Center
+Starting point: Volunteering

 Days 1-15: Animal Rescue Center, Tubagua